jsit/plum/README.md

 " set to 'dark', otherwise is set to 'light'.
 The default value is somewhat arbitrary:
 " the values read by the sensor span the range [0 - 67,092,408] but I've found that " indoor the range is roughly [0 - 2,000,000].
-" Only below 120,000 it sems reasonable to set a dark background.
+" Only below 120,000 it seems reasonable to set a dark background.

 let g:plum_debug = 0
 " Set this option to 1 to output the ambient light read by the sensor whenever the